datopian/playbook/ops/README.md

 >
 > {Insert Link to Google Doc}
 >
 > Please review and fill in any relevant highlighted sections.
 If you have any questions please note these as comments in the doc.
+Then:
 >
-> If you have no questions, please insert your signature and email us to let us know so we can sign and send you a copy.
-If you have questions email us to let us know.
+> EITHER: you have questions.
+If so, please email us to let us know so we can get those resolved 😀
 >
-> [OR: we will send you the contract via DocuSign for you to sign.]
+> OR: it all looks good and you have no questions.
+Please then sign (insert your signature and date) and email us to let us know.
+We will then sign and send you a copy.
 >
 > Many thanks,
 >
 > XXX